metalcarratt/ministry/ls/Exodus/msg99.md

  > this illustrates the fact that god will not see us and have fellowship with us or speak with us face to face until our flesh is broken. god loves us and he will supply us with his riches. nevertheless, until our flesh is broken he will not speak to us from the ark. there is a veil separating us, and this veil is the flesh, our fallen being.
 >
 > the problem of the flesh, our fallen being, is different from the problem of our sins. this is a matter of our being, of our person. our sins have been forgiven, but we ourselves remain a problem. even though our sins have been washed away, we are still with the flesh, and the flesh may be unbroken. this unbroken flesh is the veil.

+th3 four pillars are the believers who have been dealt with and now bear, display and are clothed with the torn veil signifying the Christ who's flesh has been crucified. the four pillars likely made three entrances to the holy of holies, similar to the three gates on each wall of the new jerusalem. this signifies that the triune god is our entrance.